Petro (token): Others

-The Brookings Institution stated that "it is relatively unsurprising that a dictatorship with little reserve currency ... has resorted to a deceitful means like introducing the petro ... the petro ... exists to create foreign currency reserves from thin air", further explaining that the creation of the petro has tarnished the reputation of cryptocurrencies and that sanctioned countries "might pursue the same fraudulent strategy as Venezuela: create a cryptocurrency tied to a government-controlled asset, raise money in violation of sanctions, and proceed to manipulate that cryptocurrency’s value to maximize profit".
+The Brookings Institution stated that "it is relatively unsurprising that a dictatorship with little reserve currency ... has resorted to a deceitful means like introducing the petro ... the petro ... exists to create foreign currency reserves from thin air", further explaining that the creation of the petro has tarnished the reputation of cryptocurrencies and that sanctioned countries "might pursue the same fraudulent strategy as Venezuela: create a cryptocurrency tied to a government-controlled asset, raise money in violation of sanctions, and proceed to manipulate that cryptocurrency's value to maximize profit".

 Financial

 The cryptocurrency community's response was generally negative.
 Economist Jean Paul Leidenz expressed concerns that the creation of the petro would encourage further hyperinflation.
-Supply-side economist Steve Hanke, who studies hyperinflation in Venezuela from the perspective of supply-side economics, stated that the petro was likely to wind up "in the graveyard", later saying of the petro, "It doesn’t exist.
+Supply-side economist Steve Hanke, who studies hyperinflation in Venezuela, stated that the petro was likely to wind up "in the graveyard", later saying of the petro, "It doesn't exist.
 The whole thing is a sham, a fraud.
-It was rolled out in January, and it doesn’t trade.
+It was rolled out in January, and it doesn't trade.
 It is not considered by those who rate cryptocurrencies as even a cryptocurrency."
 Other analysts point to its government control or centralisation as its greatest weakness.
 Financial journalist Max Keiser expressed his support in light of the country's hyperinflation.

 According to Bloomberg, the organizations that rank cryptocurrencies have described the petro as a "scam", with sites like ICOindex, ICObench, Cryptorated and ICOreview giving negative reviews or not even rating the petro due to its status.
 Initially, from its white paper which was released in January 2018, the petro was missing some important information regarding its mechanism to its technology.
 After a couple of weeks, a new version of the white paper was released which announced a different blockchain platform on which the petro would be built.